Eureka (2023 film): Production

+France's Luxbox was the lead producer, with Germany's Komplizen Film and Portugal's Rosa Filmes serving as their fellow European co-producers.
+4L and Pina Films produced for Argentina and Mexico, respectively, with Luxbox also controlling international sales.

 In August 2020, the cast of the film, including Viggo Mortensen, Chiara Mastroianni, Maria de Medeiros, Viilbjørk Malling Agger, and others were confirmed.

 In November 2021, production for Lisandro Alonso's sixth feature film started.
 Eureka began shooting in Almería, Spain.
-France's Luxbox was the lead producer, with Germany's Komplizen Film and Portugal's Rosa Filmes serving as their fellow European co-producers.
-4L and Pina Films produced for Argentina and Mexico, respectively, with Luxbox also controlling international sales.

 Release

 The film premiered at the 2023 Cannes Film Festival in the Cannes Premiere section on May 19, 2023.
 It was also invited to the Munich International Film Festival, where it competed in the Film Competition Cinemasters section on June 26, 2023.
 In July, it was screened at the New Horizons Film Festival in the Masters section on July 20 July 2023.
 In August, it competed in the 27th Lima Film Festival, where it won the Special Jury Prize.
 In the same month, it was invited to the Melbourne International Film Festival and was screened on August 5.
 It was screened at the 28th Busan International Film Festival in the Icon section on October 8; then at the 2023 New York Film Festival in the Main Slate on October 10; and on October 20 at the Vienna International Film Festival in the Features section.
 Then it was screened at the 18th Rome Film Festival in the same month.
 It was also selected in the Kaleidoscope section at the 54th International Film Festival of India and screened on November 21 and November 24.

-It was released on 28 February 2024 in French theatres.
+It was released by Le Pacte on 28 February 2024 in French theatres.

 The film was also screened at the CPH:DOX on 14 March 2024 in Parafiction section, and on 1 April 2024 at the 48th Hong Kong International Film Festival in Auteurs section.
 It made to New/Next Film Festival, where it was screened on 4 October 2024.